plinss/acmebot/README.md

 TLSA records are specified per DNS zone, similar to 'alt_names', to specify which zone should be updated for each TLSA record.

-Each TLSA record may be a simple pair of host name and a list of ports, or a host name and an object specifying further options.
+For each zone in the TLSA record object, specify a list of either host name strings or objects.
+Using a host name sting is equivalent to:

+    {
+        "host": "<host-name>"
+    }

+The values for the objects are:
+* 'host' specifies the host name for the TLSA record.
+The default value is '@'.
+The host name '@' is used for the name of the zone itself.
-* 'ports' specifies the port number for the TLSA record.
+* 'port' specifies the port number for the TLSA record.
 The default value is '443'.
-The port for each record may be a single integer or a list of integers to create records for multiple ports.
 * 'usage' is one of the following: 'pkix-ta', 'pkix-ee', 'dane-ta', or 'dane-ee'.
 The default value is 'pkix-ee'.
 When specifying an end effector TLSA record ('pkix-ee' or 'dane-ee'),